AgoraIO/video-sdk-samples-unity/Docs-Examples/Assets/ensure-call-quality/readme.md

 # Ensure call quality

-This folder gold the script to test call quality features.
+This folder holds the script to test call quality features.
 To test the call quality features, do the following:

 1. **Bind your script to the canvas**